-Phone battery problems and how to solve them
+Phone battery problems and how to fix them

-However, what happens when you buy a smartphone, any brand that serves you well, but the battery sucks?
+However, what happens when you buy a smartphone, any brand you love, but the battery sucks?
 Of course, the phone battery is one of the things people look for in reviews before buying a smartphone.

 How to know if your battery is efficient